basti/icebergist.com/source/_posts/2016-05-28-display-part-of-rails-template-with-different-locale.markdown

 <p><%= t('second_paragraph') %></p>
 ```
-And locale on English and French for that template.
+And locale in English and French for that template.

 ```
 # in config/locales/en.yml